Bachelor of Music (Performance/ Composition/ Musicology/ Ethnomusicology Specialisation)

 - CRICOS Code: 058837J

-There are three components to each application.
-Applicants must submit components 1-2 before the application closing date:
+There are three components to the application process:

 If you are a domestic student studying your final year of secondary school outside Australia, you still apply through VTAC and you must submit your final results, as soon as they are available, to VTAC.
 You can submit your application to VTAC before you get your final results.